Information for Unrepresented Parties

 - Audio Recording Request Form

-Audio recordings from court hearings are public records and can be provided upon request.
+Audio recordings of court hearings are public records and will be provided upon request of any person.
+Only recordings of hearings which were called “on the record” by the court will provided.
 There is no charge for production of an audio recording.

-Please allow at least 3 business days for production of the recording.
+Please allow at least 3 business days for the production of an recording.

 Civil Protection Order: